xbrlus/xbrl-api/api/xbrlChildren.md

 ----
 This API allows the user to fetch the relationships in a network by passing the extended link role, an element name and the filing number/CIK.
 The API will return all children of the specified element plus attributes such as weight, order and preferred labels.
 It will return multiple results.
 The API also allows the user to specify the different linkbases and relationship types associated with a report or network.
 For example a user can request the calculation children of Assets in the balance sheet for company ABC.

+If an element name is not provided then all the relationships for the entire network are returned.
+This includes the root node which will have a tree depth of zero.
+If no element name is provided no value is returned for calculationEffectiveWeight as there is no relative element.
+In addition the Leaf node attribute is currently not returned when no element name is provided.

 * **URL**

   <http://csuite.xbrl.us/php/dispatch.php?Task=xbrlChildren&AccessionID=135173&Element=IncomeStatementAbstract&GroupURI=http://www.ibm.com/role/StatementCONSOLIDATEDSTATEMENTOFEARNINGS&Linkbase=Presentation&API_Key=EnterKeyHere>